Valorisation, Personal reflections

 Often there are a set of values that we use in these associations ...

 ...
-Do we value one thing or another?
+Do we value one thing

 ...
 What is the value placed on something over something else?